sanfinity-Iot/openremote/Developer-Guide:-Setting-up-an-IDE.md

 This guide helps you set up an environment with an IDE when you are done [[Preparing the environment|Developer Guide: Preparing the environment]], so you can work comfortably on the Manager backend services.

+This is not necessary if you prefer [[Working on the UI|Developer Guide: Working on the UI]] only, any file manager and text editor will suffice.

 ## Run required services

 Make sure testing services are running as described in [[Creating a custom project|Developer Guide: Creating a custom project]]: